5 from 3 votes

 Variations/ Adaptations

-Instead of using single cream or heavy cream, make this recipe with crรจme fraiche, sour cream, or even cream cheese (for a richer sauce).
+• Adjust the creaminess: Instead of using single cream or heavy cream, make this recipe with crème fraiche, sour cream, or even cream cheese for a richer sauce.
 Or, create this recipe with cheese sauce or mornay.
-You can even turn this recipe into kedegree creamy fish pie or give it a Mediterranean twist by adding oregano or coriander.
-It’s also tasty without lemon zest if you don’t have some on hand.
+Make sure to try my Creme Fraiche Pasta next.

-Or, make this smoked fish recipe dairy-free by making it without milk.
+• Make it dairy-free or keto: Make this smoked fish recipe dairy-free by making it without milk.
 Swap out the single cream for a non-dairy option like Silk Heavy Whipping Cream.
-A few quick tweaks to this dish, and you can make it keto.
+A few quick tweaks to this dish, and you can make it keto as well.
 Swap out the sweet corn for cauliflower and make sure to use keto-friendly broth, and you have a keto smoked haddock dish!

 How to make smoked haddock

-1. Add bacon chunks to pan and sautรฉ over low heat until crispy, around 8-10 minutes (image 1).
+1. Add bacon chunks to pan and sauté over low heat until crispy, around 8-10 minutes (image 1).

 2. Next, add the garlic, lemon zest, and a few cracks of black pepper.
 If you like spice, you can also add a pinch of red pepper flakes here (Image 2).